rangle/ngCourse2/handout/forms/template-driven/template-driven_forms.md

 # Template-Driven Forms

-The most straightforward approach to building forms in Angular 2 is to take advantage of the directives which have already been made for you.
+The most straightforward approach to building forms in Angular 2 is to take advantage of the directives provided for you.

 First, consider a typical form: